Restoration ReportCopyright © 2019 CBH

 One of the most enjoyable and important parts of my work around the world is assisting the local technicians.

 During the revoicing project in May 2005, I was asked to meet with the piano technicians entrusted for the upkeep of the keyboard instruments in the Concert Hall.
-This contract was held at the time by Tsang Fook Piano Co Ltd, a company established in 1916 and still family owned.
+This contract was held at the time—and is now held again—by Tsang Fook Piano Co Ltd, a company established in 1916 and still family owned.

 |Harpsichords Australia Home Page|